komcal/my-react-native/README.md

-# my-react-native
+# My React-native
-I have learned react-native for 1 month and I create app to my company that I'm intern by react-native.
+I have learned React-native for a month and I create an app for my company that I'm intern by React-native.

-Because I use linux then I create only android and my team will port to ios by the same code!
+Because I use Linux then I create only Android and my team will port to IOS by the same code!

-React-native is good for me because I'm a beginer in Java and I just make basic app android but I'm a web developer I love Javascript and I know React.
+React-native is good for me because I'm a beginner in Java and I just make a basic app Android, but I'm a web developer I love Javascript and I know React.

-I will talk about pros and cons that I think.
+I will talk about the pros and cons that I think.

 ###Pros
 - React-native build native app.
 Don't worry about performance.
-- You don't have to know about java or Object-C. You just know how app can run.
+- You don't have to know about java or Objective-C. You just need to know how this app works.
-- If you are greate Javascript es6, React, Redex you will create app very fast.
+- It's faster if you're good at Javascript es6, React, Redux.
-- React look like XML but React can do more than XML, JS look like java but JS is asynchronous!!
+- React is look like XML but it can do more than XML, JS look like java but It's asynchronous!!

 ###Cons
-- If you are beginner Javascript it will be hard to do.
+- If you are a beginner of Javascript I think it might be hard.
-- React-native use only flex-box and not support many css style, it hard to create 100% same design
+- React-native use only flex-box and didn't support many css style so it's hard to make it exactly look like your designs.
-- It's new, some package still have bug.
-Sometime you must fix package before use it.
+- It's new, some packages are still have bugs.
+Sometime you must fix them before you use it.
-- You must have learning curve to write a greate app.
+- You must have learning curve to write some greate apps.

 ###Document
 - [Basic guide of React-native](https://facebook.github.io/react-native/docs/getting-started.html)